 Giving Up Your Pet for Adoption

-The Anti-Cruelty Society is an open-admission shelter, we accept all animals that come through our doors.
+The Anti-Cruelty Society is an open-admission shelter; we accept all animals who come through our doors.
 We understand that sometimes it may be necessary to give up a pet and we will do our very best to place yours into a new home.
 However, shelters are places with many animals and strangers, new routines, are noisy and are stressful to animals that are accustomed to being in a home environment.
 Shelters should be used as a last resort.

 - The SAFE Program: This free service offers short term housing to qualifying participants.

 - Pet-friendly Rentals: A list of local pet-friendly housing.

 - Low-cost Spay/Neuter Clinic: Low-cost sterilization services to help prevent unwanted litters.